FATQ: How many day traders are making a steady, comfortable and consistent living just by day trading?

 If you’re emotionally balanced, willing to admit your shortcomings, willing to learn from your mistakes, and make preservation of your capital (the life blood of your trading existence), a priority, the profits will come with time IF you dedicate yourself to learning the craft.

 I know a trader who blew up multiple accounts over a few years but now makes more in a month than most make in a year.
 Does he make the same amount each month?
 Of course not and his income varies a bit each year…just like a salesman on commission.
+But the point is he generates large amounts of cash annually.

 So fix your question.
 Ask a better one to get a better answer.
 Focus less on how much money you can make and focus more on how much you could lose or might lose, and how you are going to control your risk… because you’ll have losses for sure, and they’re the only thing you can control in this business.